 What You'll Need

 For your Section 143(1) Notice engagement, we'll typically need the following documents.
-Don't worry if you don't have everything immediately — we can work with what's available and help you procure the rest:
+Don't worry if you don't have everything — we can work with what's available and help you procure the rest:

 - Copy of Section 143(1) intimation received